robocorp/llmfoo/README.md

 # LLM FOO

 ## Overview
-LLM FOO is a cutting-edge project blending the art of Kung Fu with the science of Large Language Models.
-"Embrace the LLM FOO spirit in coding: Let your logic flow like water, your revisions swirl like wind, and your solutions strike with the force of a dragon."
+LLM FOO is a cutting-edge project blending the art of Kung Fu with the science of Large Language Models... or actually this is about automatically making the OpenAI tool JSON Schema, parsing call and constructing the result to the chat model.

+But hey I hope this will become a set of small useful LLM helper functions that will make building stuff easier.

 ![](/llmfoo.webp)